 - Learning and Memory, 6 ECTS, 1st Semester USI

-- Quantitative and qualitative Methods in Public Health A, 3 ECTS, 1st Semester USI
+- Quantitative Methods in Public Health, 3 ECTS, 1st Semester USI

-- Quantitative and qualitative Methods in Public Health B, 3 ECTS, 1st Semester USI
+- Qualitative Methods in Public Health, 3 ECTS, 1st Semester USI

-- Epidemiology and Experimental Design in Psychology, 6 ECTS, 1st Semester USI
+- Epidemiology and Psychometrics, 6 ECTS, 1st Semester USI

 - Advanced Topics in Cognitive Psychology, 6 ECTS, 2nd Semester UNISR